cdcepi/FluSight-forecast-hub/README.md

 The objective of these seasonal targets is to provide actionable and intuitive forecasts for public health decision makers.
 These targets will characterize the season as a whole and predict the intensity and timing of the highest severity segment of the season to expand public health utility.

+If you have questions about this season’s FluSight Collaboration, please reach out to Rebecca Borchering, Sarabeth Mathis, and the CDC FluSight team (flusight@cdc.gov).

 ## Acknowledgments
 This repository follows the guidelines and standards outlined by the [hubverse]([url](https://hubdocs.readthedocs.io/en/latest/)), which provides a set of data formats and open source tools for modeling hubs.